wp-plugins/responsive-column-widgets/readme.txt

 7. ***Sidebar Encapsulation***

 == Changelog ==

+= 1.1.8.1 =
+* Fixed: an issue that when an integer is passed to the *columns* parameter with the the *ResponsiveColumnWidgets()* function, the parameter value did not get recognized.
+* Added: the second parameter to the *ResponsiveColumnWidgets()* function that enables to render custom array in responsive columns.
+* Fixed: a bug undefined object error occurred when a cache is expired.

 = 1.1.8 - 09/05/2013 =
 * Added: the *call_id* parameter that does not affect the CSS rules based on parameter values.